-Plan Description - Employees of the Authority are provided with pensions through MERP - a cost-sharing multiple-employer defined benefit pension plan administered by the City.
+Plan Description - Employees of the Authority are provided with pensions through the Municipal Employees' Retirement Plan (MERP) - a cost-sharing multiple-employer defined benefit pension plan administered by the City.
 MERP provides retirement, disability and death benefits which are established by City ordinance to plan members and beneficiaries.
 MERP's financial statements and required supplementary information are included in the City's CAFR.
-The report may be obtained by writing to the City of Tulsa, Office of the Controller, 175 E. 2nd Street, Tulsa, Oklahoma 74103.
+The report may be obtained by writing to the City of Tulsa, Office of the Controller, 175 E. 2nd Street, Tulsa, Oklahoma 74103, or online at www.cityoftulsa.org.

 Benefits Provided - MERP provides retirement, disability, and death benefits.
 Retirement benefits are determined based on the employee's highest 30 months of pensionable wages during the last five years of service and a multiplier based on the years of service.
-Employees are eligible for full retirement at age 65 and at least 5 years of service or when the years of service plus the employee's age equals or exceeds 80.
+Employees entering the plan prior to July 1, 2018, are eligible for full retirement at age 65 and at least 5 years of service or when the years of service plus the employee's age equals or exceeds 80.
 Reduced benefits are available after age 55 and 5 years of service (Early Retirement).
 Benefits for Early retirement are reduced 2.5 percent per year prior to age 65.
-Employees entering the plan on or after July 1, 2018 are eligible for full retirement at age 65, and at least 5 years of service, or when the years of service plus the employee's age equals or exceeds 90.
+Employees entering the plan on or after July 1, 2018 are eligible for full retirement at age 65, with at least 5 years of service, or when the years of service plus the employee's age equals or exceeds 90.
 Reduced benefits are available after age 60 and 5 years of service (Early Retirement).
 Benefits for Early retirement are reduced 6.0 percent per year prior to age 65.
 Five years of service is required for nonservice-related disability eligibility.
 Disability benefits are determined in the same manner as normal retirement.
 Death benefits for vested participants are, at the spouse's election, a refund of contribution plus interest or a life annuity of 50 percent of the member's accrued benefit determined based on final average earnings and service as of the date of death.

 Contributions - Contributions are set per City ordinance.
-Employees were required to contribute 6.5 percent of their pensionable wages for the years ended June 30, 2018 and 2017.
-The Authority was required to contribute 15.5 percent and 11.5 percent of pensionable wages for the years ended June 30, 2018 and 2017, respectively.
-Actual contributions to the pension plan from MERP were \$428 and \$322 for the years ended June 30, 2018 and 2017, respectively.
+Employees were required to contribute 6.5 percent of their pensionable wages for the years ended June 30, 2019 and 2018.
+The Authority was required to contribute 15.5 percent of pensionable wages for the years ended June 30, 2019 and 2018.
+Actual contributions to the pension plan from MERP were \$441 and \$428 for the years ended June 30, 2019 and 2018, respectively.